-Next, I evaluate the properties of the hypothesis test for spot betas discussed in Section \ref{sec:inference}.
-To this end, I consider the data-generating process (DGP) employed in \cite{bollerslev2024optimalspotregressions}.\footnote{This DGP is built on the univariate setup originally proposed by \cite{bollerslev2011estimation}.
-Later, it is implemented by a number of subsequent studies (e.g., \cite{bollerslev2021fixed,li2024reading}).} Specifically, this DGP assume a two-factor structure for the market variance process: $\nu_t=V_{1,t}+V_{2,t}$ where $V_{1,t}$ and $V_{2,t}$ follow the processes:
+Next, I evaluate the properties of the hypothesis test for spot betas introduced in Section \ref{sec:inference} with finite sample simulations.

+To do this, I simulate high-frequency price data from a data generating process (DGP), previously studied in \cite{ bollerslev2024optimalspotregressions}.\footnote{This DGP is built on the univariate setup originally proposed by \cite{bollerslev2011estimation}.
+Later, it is implemented by a number of subsequent studies (e.g., \cite{bollerslev2021fixed,li2024reading}).} Specifically, this DGP assumes a two-factor structure for the market variance process: $\nu_t=V_{1,t}+V_{2,t}$ where $V_{1,t}$ and $V_{2,t}$ follow the processes:

 Here, $B_{1,t}$ and $B_{2,t}$ are independent Brownian motions that are also independent of $W_{1,t}$ and $W_{2,t}$.
 The parameter $\gamma$ is set to $-0.7$, capturing the well-documented leverage effect in financial markets.
-The coefficients are set so that the first volatility factor is highly persistent, showing $2.5$ months half-life, while the second factor reverts to mean quickly, with a half-life of a day.
+The coefficients are set so that the first volatility factor is highly persistent, showing $2.5$-month half-life, while the second factor reverts to the mean quickly, with a half-life of a day.
 This allows the DGP to capture both short-term fluctuations and long-term trends in volatility.

 The idiosyncratic variance $\varsigma_t$ and the spot beta are assumed to follow:

 where $\beta_t$ fluctuates between $1$ and $1.25$ over time and $\varsigma_t$ is set to be proportional to the market variance $\nu_t$.
 Finally, the price processes are generated using the representation provided in Equation \eqref{eq:reg_rep}.